 I’d not recommend moving directly to any other island except Oahu unless you have a lot of savings and you do not mind blowing it.

 The huge “medical” field or health field appears to be the best career field in Hawaii.
 Best meaning – lots of opportunity and a competitive salary to match Hawaii’s high cost of living.

-Medical transcription is one job that has surfaced, and is paying about $25 per hour.
-If your vocabulary and typing skills are up to it you might try that as a career.
+Medical transcription is one job that has surfaced, and is paying about $15-17 per hour based on experience.
+If your vocabulary and typing skills are up to it you might try that as a start, though at full time you’re only going to earn $30-$34k which won’t even come close to supporting a single lifestyle, i.e. you’ll need roommates or a soulmate that can supply more household income.
 Nearly all the jobs on Craigslist.org are for telecommuters so you can live in Hawaii and work with any number of medical facilities across the USA.
 I saw an online course among the ads that said it certified people for being medical transcriptionists.
 Seems like a good job.

 Hawaii business is focused on a couple things and if you work in one of these areas you can likely move there and find a job quickly:

 – If you want to do sales, answering phones, or working in the hotel industry and have experience you’ll find a job quickly.
 If you sell condominiums or time-share and want to make your mark in Maui or one of the other islands -there is ample opportunity to do so.